 Larch Sanctuary is an important wildlife corridor, protected by Edmonton’s first Conservation Easement.
 Mactaggart Sanctuary is another valuable natural area just south of the community.
 To the west are Rabbit Hill and Magrath Parks.
 We live in a great location.

 For this reason especially, we strongly encourage landscaping with native species, plants that grow in local ecosystems.
 They are hardier, more drought tolerant and require less water.
-Refer to the Larch Plant Lists for more information.
-You’ll also find a list of restricted species, typically those that are poisonous or invasive.
+Refer to downloadable PDFs below for more information.
+Especially note the restricted species, many of which are poisonous or invasive.

 To minimize light pollution and energy consumption, exterior lights shall be subtle.
 They should be restricted to entrance doors, porches and outdoor patios.
 Let your neighbours enjoy the stars.